-- While compostable materials are often perceived as a silver bullet for sustainability, their availability, functional properties and disposal can hinder widespread use.
-Producing the necessary guantity and guality of compostable material for the FMCG sector remains a challenge.
+- While compostable materials are perceived as a silver bullet for sustainability by some, their availability, functional properties and disposal can hinder widespread use.
+Producing the necessary quantity and quality of compostable material for the FMCG sector remains a challenge.
 Over the coming years, strategic partnerships and investment may enable progress here.
-Meanwhile, techniques such as including recycled content, raw materials and design concepts can result in petrochemical savings without switching to a novel polymer10 - albeit supply of recycled content can again be a limitation to achieving corporate sustainability objectives - Upcycle by-products: New packaging materials are emerging for structural, barrier or antimicrobial purposes.
-These materials can come from various sources such as by-products, biological pathways or alternative markets.
+Meanwhile, adding recycled or indeed biobased content or changing the packaging design can result in petrochemical savings without switching to a novel polymer10 - albeit supply of recycled content can again be a limitation to achieving corporate sustainability objectives - Upcycle by-products: New packaging materials are emerging for structural, barrier or antimicrobial purposes.
+These materials can come from various sources such as by-products, biological pathways or alternative markets. - Policy and regulation must be taken into consideration.
+The negotiations for a United Nations Treaty on Plastic Pollution will have implications on materials selection.

 Exciting examples of upcycled by-products include the creation of biopolymers from avocado seeds by Mexican company Biofase.
-Similarly, an alliance between Solenis and BIO-LUTIONS led to the creation of fibrebased food packaging from agricultural residues11.
+Similarly, an alliance between Solenis and BIO-LUTIONS led to the creation of fibre-based food packaging from agricultural residues11.
 Kraft Heinz has also adopted biomaterials with an upcycling twist to fulfil sustainable packaging needs.
 Its Maxwell House compostable coffee pods are made of 85% coffee grounds with a paper lid, a coffee filter made from corn starch, and a plant-based compostable ring made from over 20% coffee bean husks.